Vacation, personal, and medical leave: The latest trends & policies

 Under FMLA, there are several statutory and regulatory provisions concerning medical certification and verification.
 Employers can request medical certification, though the information they can request is limited.
 Your medical information will not be shared with anyone and it should be kept in a file separate from your personnel file, usually by the benefits team or a leave specialist.
 Your manager should not know the details related to your medical leave other than its duration unless you decide to share the specifics.
 When you return from leave, your employer can require documentation stating that you are medically cleared to return to work.

-- Know your preference.
+Know your preference.
 Everyone is different and leave policies are a major factor in our happiness and maybe even our ability to succeed or fail over time.
-Evaluate what makes the most sense for you in the context of all the other variables that you care about, weighing all the pros and cons of a job together using the Ask HeR Job Scorecard.
+Evaluate what makes the most sense for you in the context of all the other variables that you care about, weighing all the pros and cons of a job together using our Job Scorecard.

-Alexis Harding is Women@Work’s resident HR expert.
+Alexis Harding is Women at Work’s resident HR expert.
 A long-time HR professional based in the Boston area, Alexis has rich experience in the HR departments of several large institutions over nearly two decades.
 She is here to engage with your questions about a range of topics that might be impacting your career and your overall success.